 I have to go to the bathroom, and when I return, Arne informs me that the mudir has tried to persuade him to have sex with him.
 It seems that the mudir is convinced that since we are travelling together, we must be homosexuals.
 When Arne has to go to the bathroom, he makes a similar suggestion to me, but I politely decline.
 The mudir curtly bids us good night and retires to his bedroom.

-We say ‘good’, being too polite to inform him that it is almost incomprehensible.
+We are too polite to inform him that it is almost incomprehensible.

-When we express our wish to go into the marshes, among other things to watch birds, our host takes it for granted that we want to go hunting.
+When we express our wish to go into the marshes to watch birds, our host takes it for granted that we want to go hunting.
 What else are birds for?
 Several men join us, the leader of the village bringing a rifle and a shotgun.

-In Diwaya, the chief of the police force invites us to his home.
-We hesitate a bit, but as it turns out he is much more pleasant than the mudir and not at all inclined to homosexuality.
+Back in Diwaya, the chief of the police force invites us to his home.
+We hesitate a bit, but, as it turns out, he is much more pleasant than the mudir and not at all inclined to homosexuality.

 Suddenly, a fierce gust of wind fills the air with a mixture of dust and rain.
 We leave abruptly and hurry back to Diwaya.
-The wind increases in force, and while we sip tea in a tea house, the date palms around the town bend under the storm.
+The wind increases in force, and while we sip tea in a tea house, the date palms around the town are bending under the storm.